gzweigle/deep_learning-feedforward-python/README.md

   * mnist_data/t10k-images.idx3-ubyte are the testing images.
   * mnist_data/train-labels.idx1-ubyte are the training targets.
   * mnist_data/t10k-labels.idx1-ubyte are the testing targets.
-- To change names or directory, edit get_mnist.py.
+- To change the file names or location, edit get_mnist.py.

 ### new_seed